intlify/eslint-plugin-vue-i18n/docs/started.md

 This plugin provides some predefined configs.
 You can use the following configs by adding them to `eslint.config.[c|m]js`.
 (All flat configs in this plugin are provided as arrays, so spread syntax is required when combining them with other configs.)

-- `*.configs["flat/base"]`: Settings and rules to enable correct ESLint parsing.
+- `*.configs.base`: Settings and rules to enable correct ESLint parsing.
-- `*.configs["flat/recommended"]`: Above, plus rules to enforce subjective community defaults to ensure consistency.
+- `*.configs.recommended`: Above, plus rules to enforce subjective community defaults to ensure consistency.

 ### Configuration `.eslintrc.*`